 Leading up to Father’s Day, there’s a national campaign to remind fathers of the important role they play in their children’s lives.
 It’s being promoted by the White House and various fathering groups, and it uses a common phrase for its slogan: quality time.

-At the same time, I hope that term doesn’t give you the wrong idea as you strive to be a good dad …
+At the same time, that term shouldn’t give you the wrong idea as you strive to be a good dad …

 Here at the Center, we have found that most of the great dads we interact with—the dads who really get it when it comes to being there for their kids—are not talking about quality time.
 They know that it doesn’t usually work to schedule quality time.
 Most often, the quality time is unexpected—it just happens when you’re practicing a sport, riding in the car or eating a meal together, investing quantity time in the relationship with your kids.

 If you think about it, “quality time” is an adult concept; we want to get the most done in a given time period, and in relationships it adds an extra layer of pressure and expectations.

 We know what dads do; maybe we’ve done it ourselves.
 We tell our children we wish we could spend more time with them.
 We wish we could sit down and play a game of Monopoly or Ping-Pong.
 We wish we could take them to the park and push them on the swing.
 But right now, we can’t.
 Our schedules are just too tight.
 Then we try to make up for it by doing something special.